Sandra-Be/find_defibrillator/README.md

 # Introduction

-This website is built for anyone who whants to find location of nearest AED (Automated External Defibrillator).
-The website features more insights about an AED.
+This website will be primarily used by the general public to find an AED unit in times of emergency, or to just know where the defibrillator unit is for future reference.
+Is also set up for community groups, sports centers and local businesses etc. to allow advertisement of the defibrillator for public use with contact information to be available to the public.
+This website has the capacity to save lifes in rural settings where an emergency teams will take too long to safe a life.
+The website features more insights about an AED product.

-It's a simple, easy, and understandable website for different age group people providing them with clear information of
+It's a simple, easy, and understandable website for different age group people which will quicly allow the user to find location of life saving equipment.

-This website addresses the needs of people to find all the information that they need to find them nearest defibrillator.

 # UX